edge-cloud/www.edge-cloud.net/_posts/2015-09-09-sddc-architecture-mapping-of-logical-components-to-physical-location.md

 ### vCenter Server to Platform Service Controller Mapping

-In this design we use vSphere 6.0, which introduces the <a href="https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2113115" target="_blank">Platform Services Controller (PSC)</a>.
+In this design we use vSphere 6.0, which introduces the [Platform Services Controller (PSC)](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2113115).
 The PSC provides a set of common infrastructure services encompassing Single Sign-On (SSO), Licensing, and Certificate Authority.
 As a result an administrator could log in to any one of the vCenter Servers attached to PSC within a single SSO domain and manage all resources within these attached vCenters.
 The result is a single pane of glass from a management perspective.

-While an <a href="https://blogs.vmware.com/vsphere/2015/03/vcenter-server-6-topology-ha.html" target="_blank">HA deployment scenario</a> does exist for the Platform Services Controller, this scenario is not necessary and not recommended in this design.
+While an [HA deployment scenario](https://blogs.vmware.com/vsphere/2015/03/vcenter-server-6-topology-ha.html) does exist for the Platform Services Controller, this scenario is not necessary and not recommended in this design.
 The High Availability (HA) topology would add additional components with the load balancer and would require additional configuration steps.
 While this would improve the availability of the PSC itself dramatically, the consumer of the PSC - the vCenter Server - are only able to leverage vSphere HA.
 As such PSC itself could also use vSphere HA, simplifying the topology.

 The resulting design (See Figure 2) would also prepare the overall SDDC design to upcoming capabilities around high availability of the PSC.